rajeshvkothari/oom/GIN_README_2508.md

       - **Using pre built images**
           ----------------------
-        To use pre-build images make sure puccini/docker-compose.yaml is look likes as follows:
+        To use pre-build images make sure puccini/docker-compose.yaml is looks as follows:

 	    ```sh
 	    version: '3'